Introducing RAFIKI: Refining AGN Feedback in Kinetic Implementations: Discussion

-RAFIKI serves as a valuable addition to modern cosmological simulations and is well suited for further study that seeks to constrain AGN feedback models.
-Spanning a range of parameter space within a modified SIMBA-C model allows for a focused study on the role specific feedback modes play.
-The cosmological volume allows for explorations across mass scales and cosmic times.
-There are many avenues for future work using the suites, including exploring connections with other processes such as stellar feedback and examining the multi-phase structure of the gas more closely.
+As is, there are many avenues for future work using the RAFIKI suite, including exploring connections with other processes such as stellar feedback and examining the multi-phase structure of the gas more closely.
 The RAFIKI suite will also be used to generate predictions for multiwavelength CGM surveys, assessing the observability of the different conditions generated by the range of models.